dlebansais/Custom-Controls-Library/README.md

 ## Dialog Validation
 (See /Dialog Validation/DialogValidation.pdf)

-Provides the same buttons you can find at the bottom of a dialog box but in a simple and localized way.
+Provides the same buttons you can find at the bottom of a dialog box, but in a simple and localized way.

 ## Editable TextBlock
 Represents a text block that can be edited, for instance to rename a file.